MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetactualsectiontoinstalla.md

 ## -description

-The <b>SetupDiGetActualSectionToInstall</b> function retrieves the appropriate <a href="devinst.inf_ddinstall_section">INF DDInstall section</a> to use when installing a device from a device INF file on a local computer.
+The <b>SetupDiGetActualSectionToInstall</b> function retrieves the appropriate <a href="https://www.bing.com/search?q=INF+DDInstall+section">INF DDInstall section</a> to use when installing a device from a device INF file on a local computer.

 ## -parameters